eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> P

+- **pics** is a short form of pictures.
+When you take pics, you are using your camera or cell phone to capture images.

 - **places around here** refers to locations in the nearby vicinity or area.

 - **point of contact** refers to the person you can talk to or ask questions when you need help or information.
 This person acts as the main communicator or liaison for a specific matter or project.
 For example, `Laura is our point of contact for the new project` means you can go to Laura for information or assistance related to that project.